BuildForSDGCohort2/Team-253-Group-A-Backend/ai_part/model_api/api-quickstart/README.md

 Test locally if everything is working as it should before pushing your docker file.

 The API is wrapped up in a Dockerfile to make it easier to run.
-Before running the Dockerfile which can be found in the `docker_files` folder.

-Do the following inside the `docker_files` folder :
+Before running the Dockerfile, do the following inside the `docker_files` folder :

 1- Install [docker](https://docs.docker.com/get-docker/) if you don't have it.
 2- Create a [Docker Hub](https://hub.docker.com/) account.